-Hiking is the only plausible way of getting a bike up and over long, steep ascents, including the infamous Yak Ru final assault up Thorong-La Pass.
+Hiking is the only plausible way of getting a bike up and over the long, steep ascents, including the infamous Yak Ru final assault up Thorong-La Pass.
 Most of your time on foot will be spent hiking your bike instead of running with it.
-To train for these long stints on foot, load up a backpack (bigger than your regular hydration pack) with a weight that simulates that of your bike, and go for a sustained hike up and down some steep trails or stairs.
-When you are comfortable, add a bit more weight to further build strength.
+To train for these long stints on foot, load up a backpack (more prominent than your regular hydration pack) with a weight that simulates that of your bike, and go for a sustained hike up and down some steep trails or stairs.
+When you are comfortable, add a bit more weight to build strength further.

 Taken to extremes, one might even opt for lugging an actual bicycle up and down for training.
-This is a spartan form of conditioning, but it puts heaps of strength endurance and familiarity with weight-bearing in the bank – these will prove useful on the Yak Ru’s sustained uphill hike-a-bikes.
+This is a severe form of conditioning, but it puts heaps of strength endurance and familiarity with weight-bearing in the bank – these will prove useful on the Yak Ru’s sustained uphill hike-a-bikes.

 3. Functional fitness training

-Even more spartan in nature, but certainly an approach that has been gaining firm traction in various sporting circles, is the idea of functional fitness training.
-It is not simply pumping iron at the gym; it is about conditioning the body to execute movements that are common in every-day life.
+Even more bold in nature, but certainly an approach that has been gaining firm traction in various sporting circles is the idea of functional fitness training.
+It is not merely pumping iron at the gym; it is about conditioning the body to execute movements that are common in every-day life.
 Swiftly lifting a bike onto one shoulder or overhead, nimbly carrying it on uneven, un-rideable sections; walking briskly uphill while pushing a bike; bracing your body in a sustained descending position on a high-speed, bumpy downhill – these are all functional movements, and they require more than just well-trained cycling legs and extensive endurance.
 Upper body strength, explosive power, core stability, and resistance to injury are all traits (amongst many others) required, and should not be neglected.
 A suitable functional fitness routine will address these requirements.